dacoder123456m/wusco-browserext/README.md

 and click add to chrome and accept/pin it

-ok now we need a bookmarklet/js runner so goto:
+ok now we need a bookmarklet/js runner so we are going to use ublock origin

-Make sure you have uBlock Origin installed.

-Go to the extension's settings

-Under the settings tab, check the "I am an advanced user" box, then click on the small cog icon.
+ok so click the extension and click the settings button then check the "I am an advanced user" box, then click on the small cog icon.

-Find userResourcesLocation and change it from unset to https://pastebin.com/raw/PPZ1T7uh
+then scroll all the way down and goto userResourcesLocation and change it from unset to https://pastebin.com/raw/PPZ1T7uh

+ok now goto:
-Goe My filters tab of the settings and add the following line:
+My filters tab of the settings and add the following line:

 *##+js(execute_script.js)
-Now press ctr+alt+tilde (~) to run code on the current page Have fun! and click add to chrome and accept/pin it

-and when you want to run js code just click on the extensiona and paste it and run it
+and when you want to run js code press ctr+alt+tilde (~) and then paste your bookmarklet code into the box and click ok to run code on the current page

 ok now we need a to activate the bookmark bar also btw use the js runner instead if ur running bookmarklets so goto: